Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 Non-Limiting Reactant:

-The branch of chemistry deals with the quantitative relationship between reactants and products in a balanced chemical equation.
+They represent the exact ratios of moles of reactants and products as shown in a balanced chemical equation.

 Q5.
 What are representative particles in one mole of a gas at S.T.P?